TheMiniDriver/fusionauth-c--api/README.md

 ## Running
-To run the Website project, cd into the directory and run:
+To run the Website project, cd into the 'Website' directory and run:
 ```
 npx http-server -a localhost -p 3000
 ```